 A little one room schoolhouse was built in 1857 at a cost of \$375.
-The schoolhouse was built at the present site of the Superintendent's Office.
+The schoolhouse was built at the corner of South Main Street and Sincock Street.
 This was the first public school building in the present village and was used for many purposes: as a school, for church services of all denominations and for meetings of all kinds.